-More than 600 Islamic State fighters from a variety of countries are being held by SDF in Syria, but no one thinks this situation can last.
+More than 600 Islamic State fighters from a variety of countries are being held by the Syrian Democratic Forces (SDF) in Syria, but no one thinks this situation can last.
 Frantic diplomatic negotiations have borne little fruit so far, and it appears a two-pronged stopgap solution may be in the works.
 Buckle up.

 Latest in detention